WebAssembly/spec/document/core/valid/modules.rst

 -------

 :ref:`Modules <syntax-module>` are valid when all the components they contain are valid.
-Furthermore, most definitions are themselves classified with a suitable type.
+To verify this, most definitions are themselves classified with a suitable type.

 .. index:: type, type index, defined type, recursive type